Item 18: Don't panic

 let result = divide_recover(0, 0, 42);

-println!("result = {}", result);
+println!("result = {result}");

 result = 42

-thread 'main' panicked at 'Cowardly refusing to divide by zero!', panic/src/main.rs:11:9
+thread 'main' panicked at 'Cowardly refusing to divide by zero!', main.rs:11:9

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace

 This leaves any attempt to simulate exceptions entirely at the mercy of the wider project settings.
-It's also the case that some target platforms (for example WebAssembly) always abort on panic, regardless of any compiler or project settings.
+It's also the case that some target platforms (for example, WebAssembly) always abort on panic, regardless of any compiler or project settings.

 A more subtle problem that's surfaced by panic handling is exception safety: if a panic occurs midway through an operation on a data structure, it removes any guarantees that the data structure has been left in a self-consistent state.
-Preserving internal invariants in the presence of exceptions has been known to be extremely difficult since the 1990s 1; this is one of the main reasons why Google (famously) bans the use of exceptions in its C++ code.
+Preserving internal invariants in the presence of exceptions has been known to be extremely difficult since the 1990s;1 this is one of the main reasons why Google (famously) bans the use of exceptions in its C++ code.

 Finally, panic propagation also interacts poorly with FFI (foreign function interface) boundaries (Item 34); use catch_unwind to prevent panics in Rust code from propagating to non-Rust calling code across an FFI boundary.

 So what's the alternative to panic! for dealing with error conditions?
 For library code, the best alternative is to make the error someone else's problem, by returning a Result with an appropriate error type (Item 4).
-This allows the library user to make their own decisions about what to do next – which may involve passing the problem on to the next caller in line, via the ? operator.
+This allows the library user to make their own decisions about what to do next—which may involve passing the problem on to the next caller in line, via the ? operator.

-The buck has to stop somewhere, and a useful rule of thumb is that it's OK to panic! (or to unwrap(), expect() etc.) if you have control of main; at that point, there's no further caller that the buck could be passed to.
+The buck has to stop somewhere, and a useful rule of thumb is that it's OK to panic! (or to unwrap(), expect(), etc.) if you have control of main; at that point, there's no further caller that the buck could be passed to.

 Another sensible use of panic!, even in library code, is in situations where it's very rare to encounter errors, and you don't want users to have to litter their code with .unwrap() calls.

-If an error situation should only occur because (say) internal data is corrupted, rather than as a result of invalid inputs, then triggering a panic! is legitimate.
+If an error situation should occur only because (say) internal data is corrupted, rather than as a result of invalid inputs, then triggering a panic! is legitimate.

-It can even be occasionally useful to allow panics that can be triggered by invalid input, but where such invalid inputs are out of the ordinary.
+It can even be occasionally useful to allow panics that can be triggered by invalid input but where such invalid inputs are out of the ordinary.
 This works best when the relevant entrypoints come in pairs:

-• an "infallible" version whose signature implies it always succeeds (and which panics if it can't succeed),
+• An "infallible" version whose signature implies it always succeeds (and which panics if it can't succeed)

-• a "fallible" version that returns a Result.
+• A "fallible" version that returns a Result

 For the former, Rust's API guidelines suggest that the panic! should be documented in a specific section of the inline documentation (Item 27).

-Harder to spot are things like:
+Harder to spot are things like these:

 • slice[index] when the index is out of range

-• x / y when y is zero.
+• x / y when y is zero

 The second observation around avoiding panics is that a plan that involves constant vigilance of humans is never a good idea.